Apocalypse and the Antichrist Dajjal in Islam.

 Laban Kaptein, Apocalypse and the Antichrist Dajjal in Islam.
 Ahmed Bijan’s eschatology revisited.
 Price: € 66.

-(Remember, this book is self-published, so please order through this website only.
-Thank you for your consideration.)
+Remember, this book is self-published, so please order only directly through my website.
+Thank you for your understanding.

 — Oriente Moderno (2014)